omidfarhang/omid.dev/content/posts/2010-11-21-wanted-more-than-2000-in-google-hiring-spree.en.md

 The company, which has also faced increasing regulatory scrutiny in recent years, has more than 50 legal job openings around the globe.

-And it lists more than 50 open positions in China, including an Events Manager tasked with raising &#8220;awareness and usage&#8221; of Google products in the country, as well as a half-dozen recruiters.
+And it lists more than 50 open positions in China, including an Events Manager tasked with raising “awareness and usage” of Google products in the country, as well as a half-dozen recruiters.

 That expansion comes about a year after Google relocated its Web search engine to Hong Kong, following a very public spat with the Chinese government over its refusal to bow to Beijing's Web censorship requirements.